Casimir energy for spinor fields with $\delta$-shell potentials: Introduction

 It is the goal of this work to analyze the Casimir effect for massive spinor fields propagating in $\mathbb{R}^{3}$ under the influence of a spherical $\delta$-shell potential.
 More specifically, we consider the Dirac operator coupled with a linear combination of electrostatic and Lorentz scalar potentials supported on a spherical $\delta$-shell.
 While it is possible, in principle, to investigate the more general case of potentials supported on the boundary of an arbitrary region of $\mathbb{R}^{3}$, we choose to focus on the spherical $\delta$-shell in order to present an exactly solvable case and to deal with a larger set of self-adjoint extensions.
 The Casimir effect for massive fermionic fields was analyzed in detail in \cite{elizalde1998casimir} by using the zeta function regularization method.
 In that paper, the authors considered a massive spinor field endowed with the MIT bag boundary condition on a spherical surface.
 Our paper serves as an extension of the work performed in \cite{elizalde1998casimir}.
 In fact by considering spinor fields in $\mathbb{R}^{3}$ under the presence of a spherical $\delta$-shell potential, we are able to compute the Casimir energy for a variety of boundary conditions which are modeled by selecting particular linear combinations of the electrostatic and Lorentz scalar $\delta$-shell potentials.
 In is important to mention that we can reproduce the results obtained when the MIT bag boundary condition is imposed by simply choosing specific values for the parameters of the linear combination that characterizes the $\delta$-shell potential.

 In order to evaluate the Casimir energy for spinor fields under the influence of a $\delta$-shell spherical potential, we utilize the spectral zeta function regularization method.
 We focus, in this work, on those $\delta$-shell potentials that lead to spinor confinement since they represent a generalization of the MIT bag model.
 The outline of the paper is as follows.
 In the next Section, we outline the mathematical framework of our spinor system and define its spectral zeta function.
 Subsequently, we obtain an integral representation for the spectral zeta function and perform a suitable analytic continuation to a wider region of the complex plane.
 We then utilize the analytically continued expressions to analyze the Casimir energy in the massless case.
 The conclusions, then, summarize the main results of our paper and point to a few directions for future research.
+We would like to mention at this point that, as we will see in the next Section, the evaluation of the spectral zeta function involves the analysis of the characteristic function which implicitly provides the eigenvalues of the system.
+The characteristic function is also known, in the literature, as the mode-generating function.